Household Safety: Preventing Burns, Shocks, and Fires

 - In the tub, turn kids away from the faucet or fixtures so they're less likely to play with them or accidentally turn on the hot water.

-- Ideally, you should install grounded circuit breakers in the bathroom.
+- Make sure you have grounded circuit breakers in the bathroom.

-- Have a 3-foot "no play" zone around the stove where children are instructed they are not allowed to be.
+- Have a 3-foot "no play" zone around the stove where kids are not allowed to be.
+Keep rolling or moving toys out of the kitchen.

-- Don't drink hot beverages or soup with a child sitting on your lap, or carry hot liquids or dishes around kids.
+- Don't drink hot liquids or soup with a child sitting on your lap, or carry hot liquids or dishes near kids.
 If you have to walk with hot liquid in the kitchen (like a pot of soup or cup of coffee), make sure you know where kids are so you don't trip over them.

 - Don't hold a baby or small child while cooking.